Low-code designer > Set up interfaces > Scripts in widgets / Script use cases

 To set up the information box, do the following:

-2. On the Context tab, create a variable of the Yes/No switch type called One answer? (one_answer).
+1. In the interface designer, on the Context tab, create a variable of the Yes/No switch type called One answer? (one_answer).

-3. Add the Information box widget to the modeling canvas.
+2. Add the Information box widget to the modeling canvas.
 In the settings window that opens, in the Hide field, select Show on condition.
 Then specify the One answer? variable.
 Whether the information box is shown will depend on the value of this variable.

 widget-scripts-4